Participatory AI: A Scandinavian Approach to Human-Centered AI: Introduction

 \section{Introduction}

 In 1970s Scandinavia, a distinctive approach to technological change emerged amid strong labor unions, robust worker protections, and progressive politics~\cite{Nygaard1978}.
-Rather than launching an attack on the progress of technology that was infiltrating their workplace, Scandinavian workers instead established democratic processes to influence the mechanical automation threatening to upend their livelihoods~\cite{Ehn1988}.
+Rather than blindly resisting the technologies that were infiltrating their workplace, Scandinavian workers instead established democratic processes to influence how mechanical automation was implemented in practice~\cite{Ehn1988}.
 This \textit{Participatory Design} (PD) movement recognized workers' democratic right to shape the tools transforming their labor~\cite{EhnSandberg1983, DBLP:series/synthesis/2022Bodker, Nygaard1978}.
 The Scandinavian tradition embodied respect for the dignity of the worker and insisted that technology must serve humans, never the reverse~\cite{Ehn1988, DBLP:series/synthesis/2022Bodker}.
 Instead, it promoted the expertise of the workers themselves~\cite{DreyfusAndDreyfus1988, Suchman1987}.
 Since workers had influence over the implementation of technology, there was less resistance to change~\cite{Nygaard1978}.

-But history, as always, is repeating itself.
-Today we face remarkably similar challenges as artificial intelligence (AI) automates intellectual rather than physical labor throughout society~\cite{DBLP:journals/ijhci/Shneiderman20, Shneiderman2022}.
-While the nature of automation has shifted, the fundamental tensions remain unchanged: Who owns the work that is to be automated?
+Those conditions that gave rise to participatory design have now returned in new form.
+Today we face similar challenges as artificial intelligence (AI) automates intellectual rather than physical labor throughout society~\cite{DBLP:journals/ijhci/Shneiderman20, Shneiderman2022}.
+While the nature of automation has shifted, familiar tensions persist: Who owns the work that is to be automated?
 What are the values embedded in the automation?
 And how is human agency preserved in the face of automation~\cite{DBLP:series/synthesis/2022Bodker, Shneiderman2022}?
-As AI systems reshape workplaces, civic institutions, and personal environments, these distinctly Scandinavian principles of participatory design must again rise to the surface~\cite{DBLP:journals/tochi/BodkerK18}.
+As AI systems reshape workplaces, civic institutions, and personal environments, these distinctly Scandinavian principles of participatory design must again rise~\cite{DBLP:journals/tochi/BodkerK18}.
 And, as before with participatory design~\cite{DBLP:conf/nordichi/Bodker06}, the changes are not restricted to the workplace, but transcend into everyday life.
 These democratic ideals, born from workplace struggles yet applicable beyond them, offer guidance for ensuring that AI enhances rather than diminishes human agency and dignity in society as a whole~\cite{DBLP:series/synthesis/2022Bodker, Shneiderman2022, Cuizon2024}.